Event Log Embed (Beta)¶

 - It cannot navigate the parent page (it's iframed cross-origin).

-- It cannot persist user state across token rotations — each token rotation drops the prior tenant's cached query data in the same render commit, so a logout-then-login as a different tenant never paints stale rows.
+- It cannot persist user state across token rotations — each token rotation drops the prior token's cached query data in the same render commit, so swapping tokens never paints stale rows.

 Troubleshooting¶